 Thank you for recycling:

-- all glass bottles and jars - please separate glass from your other recycling
+- all glass bottles and jars, washed, with metal lids back on - please separate glass from your other recycling

 - plastic yoghurt pots